Stay up to date with notifications from The Independent

 Your support helps us to tell the story

 Francis has made the plight of migrants a priority of his pontificate and speaks out emphatically and frequently about it.
-While strongly upholding church teaching forbidding abortion, Francis hasn’t emphasized church doctrine as much as his predecessors.
+While strongly upholding church teaching forbidding abortion, Francis hasn’t emphasised church doctrine as much as his predecessors.

-Pope Francis holds a news conference aboard the papal plane on his flight back after his 12-day journey across Southeast Asia and Oceania
+Pope Francis holds a news conference aboard the papal plane on his flight back after his 12-day journey across southeast Asia and Oceania

-Pope Francis holds a news conference aboard the papal plane on his flight back after his 12-day journey across Southeast Asia and Oceania (AP)
+Pope Francis holds a news conference aboard the papal plane on his flight back after his 12-day journey across southeast Asia and Oceania (AP)

-The pontiff said migration is a right described in scripture, and that anyone who doesn’t follow the biblical call to welcome the stranger is committing a “grave sin.”
+The pontiff said migration is a right described in scripture, and that anyone who doesn’t follow the biblical call to welcome the stranger is committing a “grave sin”.

 He was also blunt in speaking about abortion.
 “To have an abortion is to kill a human being.
 You may like the word or not, but it’s killing,” he said.
 “We have to see this clearly.”